 The FEL!X methodology utilizes a combination of historic dramatic role-play and game-like interactions to help students explore difficult topics in a safe and engaging way.
-GraffitiWall LLC is testing a new customized FEL!X module, Building Resilience, that helps middle school students negotiate the social and emotional challenges of today’s Coronavirus Pandemic by exploring those challenges first in historical context to develop an understanding of how others have coped with crises, and then from a personal perspective.
+GraffitiWall LLC has a new FEL!X module, Building Resilience, that helps middle and high school students negotiate the social and emotional challenges of today’s Coronavirus Pandemic by exploring those challenges first in historical context to develop an understanding of how others have coped with crises, and then from a personal perspective.

 Goals & Outcomes of Building Resilience

 The goal of the module is to build participant resilience, empathy and hopefulness.
 Students role-play a diverse range of historical personas to understand how others have dealt with challenges - some heroically and others more negatively.
 They will see that humanity has survived and sometimes thrived following a pandemic, thanks to a mixture of hoping, coping, innovation and collaboration.
 FEL!X’s Building Resilience will establish a safe, structured environment for social and emotional learning with following outcomes:

 - - Understand that we're not powerless.

 - - Learn how to articulate and make sense of ones current situation.

 - - Understand that we can work towards a greater good.